Our rankings focus on cities with populations over 400,000, of which there are 43, and are based on our proprietary metric using these 9 factors:

 Omaha is also world-renowned for its indie music scene, making it a favorite stop for big name entertainers and a fertile ground for local artists, adds Nehe.

-As far as students go, there are plenty of job opportunities after graduation, says Dr. Daniel J. Shipp, Vice Chancellor at the University of Nebraska Omaha (UNO).
+As far as students go, there are plenty of employment opportunities after graduation, says Dr. Daniel J. Shipp, Vice Chancellor at the University of Nebraska Omaha (UNO).
 "Omaha has developed an internationally recognized corporate community.
 Per capita, the Omaha metro has 50 percent more Fortune 500s than New York City, almost twice as many as Chicago, Dallas or Denver, about four times more than Kansas City and Los Angeles and more than 10 times more than Austin, Texas," he says.
 Whether looking for internships or considering career placement, UNO students enjoy a place-based advantage that few other universities or colleges can equal, Shipp says.

 Oklahoma City gets the bronze medal by virtue of its high rankings in some key areas.
 It ranks second for having the lowest in-state tuition, third in unemployment rate, and in the top ten for lowest cost of living - all important factors for young people concerned with choosing an affordable higher education.
 That explains why such a large portion of its population is between the ages of 20 and 34.